Understanding Solids, Liquids, and Gases - IGCSE Chemistry Notes

 Understanding these properties is crucial for grasping various chemical and physical changes tested in IGCSE Chemistry.

-There are specific circumstances or conditions under which matter changes from one state to another or transforms into a different form.
-Here are some of the basic or fundamental phase changes to remember.
+There are particular conditions and circumstances, due to which matter changes its form to a particular form to another.
+Here are some of the fundamental and basic phase changes to learn.

-• Melting: Transforming a solid into a liquid by heating (e.g., water formed from warmed and melted ice).
+• Melting: Converting into liquid form from solid by heating.
+For Example, water formed from warmed and melted ice

-• Freezing: The process of converting a liquid to a solid by lowering its temperature; an example is water turning into ice.
+• Freezing: The procedure of transforming liquid into solid by its temperature; For Example, is water turning into ice.

 • Evaporation: The transformation of a substance- in this case, a liquid- into a vapor gaseous phase at the liquid surface (for instance, water in a puddle drying out).